 - Pour into a bowl, shallow and wide enough to dip your bread.

-- Over low heat, combine mangoes and brown sugar in a sauce pot and let simmer for 15 minutes.
+- Over low heat, combine mangoes and coconut sugar in a sauce pot and let simmer for 15 minutes.
 (Do this step first so that it will be ready by the time your French Toast is finished)

 - Heat skillet over medium to high heat with a bit of coconut oil